 In the Facebook dataset, the average number of edges per node is about 22.
 Since each edge is connected to two nodes, the average degree is twice the number of edges per node:

 By trial and error, we find that when

 So far, so good.

-Recall that the degree of a node is the number of neighbors it is connected to.
-If the WS graph is a good model for the Facebook network, it should have the same total (or average) degree, and ideally the same variance in degree, across nodes.
+If the WS graph is a good model for the Facebook network, it should have the same average degree across nodes, and ideally the same variance in degree.

 This function returns a list of degrees in a graph, one for each node:

-The mean degree in the dataset is 43.7; the mean degree in the WS model is 44.
-So far, so good.
+The mean degree in model is 44, which is close to the mean degree in the dataset, 43.7.

-However, the standard deviation of degrees in the WS model is 1.5; the standard deviation in the data is 52.4.
+However, the standard deviation of degree in the model is 1.5, which is not close to the standard deviation in the dataset, 52.4.
 Oops.

-What’s going on here?
+What’s the problem?
 To get a better view, we have to look at the distribution of degrees, not just the mean and standard deviation.

 I’ll represent the distribution of degrees with a